 Yup, the minimalist lifestyle is a ‘thing’, and for good reason.
 A declutter of belongings can give you space to breathe again, simplifying your life in a positive way, and bringing more contentment.

-So where do you start?
+So where do you start decluttering your life?
 Right here baby.

 1. Clean out your wardrobe

 This may sound counter productive, but allocate a day and pull everything out of your closet.
 Take in everything that you see and start pulling aside only the items that would be very difficult for you to give up.

 Maybe a designer dress you spent a small fortune on, a silk scarf from your mum, or the perfect jacket that goes with everything.

 Now look at what’s left.
 Take out anything you see that is ripped, ill fitting or stained with what you thought was chocolate but never quite came out with Vanish.

 Bag all these in the throw-away pile and place them out of sight.